Rubber stamping has been around for a really long time.

-The bottom 2 images are examples of using stamps themselves to create a scene.
-The one on the right uses a combination of store bought and handmade.
 When I buy stamps I often think about how they would fit into a story.

 The one on the left is still in middle of being worked on.
 The elephant was traced with tracing paper, painted and then collaged onto the page.
 I used the butterfly, tree and grass stamps to create a scene which as you see is not finished yet.
 (It's looking Safari like don't you think?)